The University Executive Committee is responsible for all matters associated with the development and management of the university.

 Member of Governance and Nominations Committee

-Ingrid Barker is Chair of Gloucestershire Health and Care NHS Foundation Trust.
-She has been Chair of Gloucestershire Care Services NHS Trust since April 2011.
+Ingrid Barker is Joint Chair of University Hospitals Bristol and Weston NHS Foundation Trust and North Bristol NHS Trust.
+She was Chair of Gloucestershire Care Services NHS Trust and its predecessor NHS Trusts between 2011 and 2024.
 She was previously a Non-Executive Director on the Board of NHS Gloucestershire for 5 years.

-She is a Trustee and board member for NHS Providers, elected to represent the Community Trusts across the country.
+For eight years she was a Trustee and board member for NHS Providers, elected to represent the Community Trusts across the country.
 Ingrid has undertaken national policy and service development roles through the Centre for Mental Health Services Development.
-She was Deputy Chief Executive of an NHS Trust in Surrey and led Croydon Mental Health Unit as Unit General Manager, transforming institutional services to community provision.
+She has held a number of NHS executive roles, transforming institutional services to community provision.
 A qualified social worker, Ingrid established a service for young homeless people in Central London and was Regional Director of MIND.
-She also led the creation of the first mental health Patients Councils and Advocacy projects in Britain.
+She is proud to have co-led the creation of the first mental health Patients Councils and Advocacy projects in Britain.

 External Member